bergano65/azure-docs.ru-ru/articles/data-factory/data-migration-guidance-netezza-azure-sqldw.md

 ---
-title: Перенос данных с локального сервера Netezza в Azure с помощью фабрики данных Azure
+title: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure
-description: Используйте фабрику данных Azure для переноса данных с локального сервера Netezza в Azure.
+description: Use Azure Data Factory to migrate data from an on-premises Netezza server to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu